[Trigger warning: This personal essay includes mentions of pregnancy loss]

 I posted that photo on my Instagram—the announcement of the pregnancy that was and then wasn’t anymore.
 I wanted to normalize pregnancy loss, because it’s so common, yet still feels taboo to talk about.
 I wanted to show how you can be utterly heartbroken and at the same time relieved that, what felt like a nightmare, was over.
 A total and complete contradiction that only someone who’s lost a growing baby can understand.

-Sadly, Chrissy Teigen joined the club no one wants to be a part of last night, after losing her baby Jack.
+Sadly, Chrissy Teigen joined the club no one wants to be a part of, after losing her baby Jack.
 She has been open about her struggles with this pregnancy; to add insult to injury, she now finds herself being criticized for sharing raw photos of her grief after her loss.
 That criticism hit a nerve for me.
 How dare anyone tell someone else how to grieve?

 But also more importantly, we need to normalize pregnancy loss and talk about it more openly.
 It happens to one in four women.
 Today starts Pregnancy and Infant Loss Awareness month.
 It happens every single day to people like Teigen and to people like me.